How to Start Your Private Practice the Easy Way

 Do know, if you are accepting insurance that they may audit you and request to see you treatment notes.
 I would encourage you to keep your notes as brief as possible while fulfilling the basic requirements of what the insurance company will be looking for.
 Ideally, your EHR will allow you to keep separate "psychotherapy notes" which allows you to put in more personal details about your client that you would not want shared with insurance.
 I don't know about the other EHRs, but Simple Practice provides this feature.
 If your records are requested, you can simply download only the session notes, leaving the psychotherapy notes private.

 Step 15: Shape Your Online Presence.
 In today's world, people expect you to have a website.
 Personally, I love using my website as a way to store handouts and other resources that I would have needed to print out in the past.
 Making a website can be a fun and rewarding process.
 If you're feeling tech-phobic about it, just know that it's now as easy as creating a Power Point presentation.
-I There are multiple web tools that allow you to create your website content.
-My personal preference is for Weebly.
-It allows you to choose a template and get started quickly.
-You can create a free website that will have a "weebly.com" address.
-Once you ready to commit, you can buy a domain name (i.e. yourpracticename.com) and connect your Weebly site to that domain.
+There are multiple websites that allow you to create your website content.
+I used Weebly (which has been bought out by Square).
+Most website creating tools allow you to choose a template and get started quickly.
+You can usually create a free website that will be branded with the site's logo.
+Once you ready to commit, you can buy a domain name (i.e. yourpracticename.com) and connect your free site to that domain.
 There are many web registrars who sell domain names (e.g. GoDaddy, Google, Register.com.)
 Be wary of any that want to charge you more than $12/year.
 Google domains is a solid choice.
-Once you've registered your website, you can also create any number of e-mail addresses based on your website name (i.e. yourname@yourpracticename.com.)
-You could even have separate address for billing (i.e. billing@yourpracticename.com.)
+Once you've registered your website, you can also create any number of e-mail addresses based on your website name (i.e. [email protected].)
+You could even have separate address for billing (i.e. [email protected].)
 This is a fun step.
 It helps you feel like your practice is a really coming together.

 Step 16: Design your Printed Materials.
 For me, one of the most fun parts of setting up my practice was making business cards and other printed materials.
+Though, I can't say that I use my business cards all that often.
+That said, it's important to have some of them for when you attend in-person networking events.
 I've found that you can get really amazing deals through Vistaprint.
 The cards may not feel like the highest quality but they are very affordable.
-Zazzle also has affordable materials with more stylish options.
-Search for coupon codes, as both of these websites regularly offer discounts.
-Be wary of both Vistaprint and Zazzle's metallic or glitter options (Wait, what?
-It is just me who wants sparkly cards?)
-They aren't actually metallic or sparkly, but just the appearance of such (i.e. like a photo of metal would appear.)
+Search for coupon codes, Vistaprint regularly offers discounts.
 If you'd like some really high-end, printed materials, consider getting a sample pack from one of the companies that specializes in really unique printed goods like Print Peppermint.
 Print Peppermint, and other stores like it, offer real metallic printing on diverse materials, including things like cork and wood.
 You can get a little carried away with all the options.
 Maybe that's just me, but I found it to be the fun part of this process.

 Step 17: Consider a Giving Presentations to Referral Sources.
 One of your best marketing tools is simply developing a presentation on a topic and offering it to potential referral sources.
 Perhaps you excel at stress management.
 If so, maybe you could check with your local hospital to see if they'd like to learn about how their cardiac patients could learn how to relax.
 Or maybe you love working with eating disorders.
 You could consider giving a presentation at your nearest college counseling center.
 To get started, make a list of the type of clients that you most enjoy working with.
 Use that list to shape the professional identity that you want to market to others.

 Okay, so there are some of the major steps you'll need to set up a private practice.
-If you have questions, corrections or suggestions, just e-mail me a drwesch@drsarahwesch.com.
+If you have questions, corrections (like a link that no longer works!) or suggestions, just e-mail me a [email protected].
 Good luck!